 The whisky selection here is quite unrivalled and a must-visit for a night out if you fancy trying something different.

 Irish Pubs in Aberdeen

 Another bar located on Back Wynd, not far from Ninety-Nine Bar and Kitchen, O’Neills may very well be Aberdeens original Irish pub!

 It is part of a chain but it has a great atmosphere, with live music and sports throughout the week it is always very busy and on the weekends, you will almost certainly find people spilling onto the street once the early hours arrive.

-I spent much of my youth in Exodus.
-Found above the Triple Kirks bar on Belmont Street, Exodus is open 7 night a week and play a variety of music genres over the week.
+I spent much of my younger years in Exodus.
+Found above the Triple Kirks bar on Belmont Street, Exodus is open 7 nights a week and plays various music genres over the week.

 There weren’t a huge amount of nightclubs in Aberdeen that catered to an alternative music taste and sadly most of the others have now closed but on Friday and Saturday nights, Exodus is reserved for those Indie classics and you usually find a good crowd forms later in the evening.

 I’m sure every city has its version of Club Tropicana and Vogue.
 With Club Tropicana playing 80s music and Vogue playing music from the 90s it’s just a really fun throwback.